 Sitting at the table while waiting a while longer to see if anybody else chanced by, I reflected on the changes that have occurred in my (and many other’s) cycling history in these here parts.
 I started riding out this way regularly in 2006, first as part of the Wheezer Geezer Saturday ride, and then as part of the Gainey Village / Tri Scottsdale early Thursday morning training romp out to the Hills of Via Linda.
 The Thursday group used to do a series of three hills out this way: Desert Cove, Hidden Hills, and Scottsdale Mountain.

 Back in those days, you could ride all the way up Desert Cove, ending on a short, steep (16%) grade to a cul-de-sac.
 At the time, no houses were on the cul-de-sac.
 Eventually houses were built, and eventually a gate was placed across the road to block access.
 At first, you could easily go around the gate by using a sidewalk.
-But another gate was eventually placed on the sidewalk too, and that steep, short climb became unavailable to us.
-We’d have to stop at the gates and turn around.
+But another gate was eventually placed on the sidewalk too, and that steep, short climb became unavailable.
+This meant stopping at the gates and turning around.

 Just to the north of Desert Cove, on Via Linda, is the famous / infamous Hidden Hills climb.
 Used to be, you could ride to the top of this as well, ending once again at a cul-de-sac.
 The gates to this area were purposely designed to allow cyclists through, this being on a public easement.
 However, a few years ago the gates were closed to cyclists, with no indication when they would be opened again.
-So now, we could only ride as far as the gates.
+That meant we could ride only as far as the gates.

 Oh well, at least we could still ride up Scottsdale Mountain.
 Except there are gates on Scottsdale Mountain as well, though for a while we were allowed through.
 The Thursday morning Gainey Village / Tri Scottsdale group used to ride past these gates, waving and saying hi to the guards on the way up, ending the climb at yet another cul-de-sac.

 This, the last of the series of three climbs, became more and more popular to other groups.
-That made me worry about this last climb, whether we would lose access to it.
+That made me worry whether we would lose access to this area.
 Alas, that came to pass last fall.

 I was just getting used to this new early morning circuit, when, alas, I crashed in April, ending my weekly training rides for now and probably altering them significantly in the future.
 This last, personal change, is of course a big one for me.
 But all I can do is adapt, and figure out some new routine.

-Another thing these weekly group rides have shown me is how groups themselves are alive, in some sense.
-The groups are ever-changing and take on various personalities as time goes by, as people come and go in a steady stream.
+Another thing these weekly group rides have shown me is that groups themselves are alive, in some sense.
+They are ever-changing and take on various personalities as time goes by, as people come and go in a steady stream.
 The groups are born, they grow, and they die, just like living things.

 Don’t know what all this means.
 Just making note of it.